-CFNU is a national voice for nurses, campaigning to improve the working conditions for nurses and the quality of patient care.
-We take a strong stand to protect and enhance Canada's public health care system.
-CFNU also campaigns in solidarity with the Canadian Labour Congress and other organizations, such as the Canadian Health Coalition and the International Council of Nurses, to assist in advancing the rights of workers and women, in Canada and around the world.
+The CFNU is a national voice for nurses.
+We strive to improve the working conditions for nurses and to raise the quality of patient care.
+We take a stand to protect and enhance Canada's public health care system.
+The CFNU campaigns in solidarity with other organizations including: the Canadian Labour Congress, the Canadian Health Coalition and the International Council of Nurses.
+Together, we campaign to advance the rights of workers at home and abroad.

-Send your own message to Prime Minister Harper, or cut and paste the text from below.
-Email to : firstname.lastname@example.org
+Send your own message to Prime Justin Trudea, or cut and paste the text from below.
+Email: email@example.com

 Constant vigilance is required to ensure that our public health care system is universally accessible to all Canadians irrespective of wealth.
 Calls to allow private insurance and for-profit delivery of health care will get louder as governments look to reduce deficits.
 All evidence shows, when for-profit companies are involved, patients pay more and get less.

 First Nations children are often denied services available to all other children because of payment and jurisdictional disputes within and between the federal and provincial/territorial governments.
 Jordan’s Principle is a child first principle named in memory of Jordan River Anderson and calls on the government of first contact to pay for services for the child and then seek reimbursement later so the child does not get tragically caught in the middle of government red tape.

 Get Involved: Sign the declaration in support of Jordan's principle.

 CFNU is working with the Canadian Labour Congress to ensure retirement security for everyone.
 Pension plans and retirement savings have been hit hard by the recession.
 The number of Canadians retiring in poverty is alarming.